Academic literature on the topic 'Covariance matrice'

 6

 U.S. Nuclear Regulatory Commission.
 Division of Systems Analysis and Regulatory Effectiveness. and Oak Ridge National Laboratory, eds.
 PUFF-III: A code for processing ENDF uncertainty data into multigroup covariance matrices.
-Washington, DC: U.S. Nuclear Regulatory Commission, Office of Nuclear Regulatory Research, 2000.
+U.S. Nuclear Regulatory Commission, Office of Nuclear Regulatory Research, 2000.

 Find full text